|Lesson 2||Java Servlet Development Kit |

 Java Servlet Development Kit

-You will continue to use the JDK to compile your Java code, and you will use the JSDK as a source of classes, and for its simple Web server.
+You will continue to use the Jave Development kit to compile your Java code, and you will use the Tomcat Server to run your servlet applications,

 Standalone Servlet Engines